 The host and the traveler can rate each other and can write reviews based on the experience.

 Airbnb offers free listings to property owners and lets travelers browse the listed spaces and select the one which best suits their needs on the platform.
 The business model of Airbnb is such that the booking and monetary transactions are done on Airbnb’s platform.
 This is from where the company earns its share of the revenue from 2 different sources which have been explained below:

 Airbnb charges a flat 10% commission from hosts upon every booking done through the platform.

 Airbnb charges 3% of the booking amount as transaction charges from travelers upon every confirmed booking.

 How Airbnb finds customers?

 A customer for Airbnb is the one who adds up to the company’s revenue.
 He can be a host who offers his space for rent and lists it on the platform or he can be a traveler who books a space.
-So, from where does Airbnb find hosts and travellers?
-Well, Airbnb was founded in year 2008 and its first customers came through a simple website built by the owners.
+So, from where does Airbnb find hosts and travelers?
+Well, Airbnb was founded in the year 2008 and its first customers came through a simple website built by the owners.
 Since then Airbnb has grown into 1.2 Million listings on the platform.
 The major sources to accumulate hosts and travelers include: